 Wildfire alerts: On high-smoke days, SunUp surfaces specific guidance for wildfire smoke AQI, including mask recommendations and activity modification.

 Why age matters: Children's skin is more UV-sensitive than adult skin, and SunUp adjusts recommendations accordingly.
-A 7-year-old at the same UV index as an adult gets more conservative recommendations.
+A 7-year-old at the same UV index as an adult gets more conservative recommendations — and this applies whether you're checking for your own child or someone else's.

 Core Feature 7: 230+ Smart Tips